 Nebulised Glutathione is the next best method for increasing cellular GSH levels and for the treatment of pulmonary conditions.
 It is also one of the best ways for an overall systemic affect as it is readily absorbed into the blood stream nearly as rapidly as an injection.
 To enhance their stability our lab produces a dry glutathione nebulizer capsule which is dissolved into 4ml of sterile water prior to being administered by a nebulizer.
 Once the capsule contents are dissolved the resulting solution is buffered and isotonic with a pH of about 6 which eliminates the irritation causes by acidic GSH.

 Glutathione creams are also available and if formulated correctly are a very good way to administer glutathione.
 Transdermal administration bypasses the stomach and liver and thus provides glutathione into the blood stream and throughout the body for a systemic effect.
 Our laboratory has formulated a stabilised liposomal glutathione gel.
 The liposomes enhance absorption while it is stabilised as it contains no water thus reducing the oxidation of the glutathione during storage making it more stable.
 You should avoid any glutathione creams containing water (such as PLO base commonly used) as they will decompose rapidly.
 Our cream is stable at room temperature however we still recommend for long term storage to keep it in the fridge – just to be sure – however a few days out of the fridge is fine.

 Glutathione anhydrous suppositories are also available.
 They come in 250mg or 500mg strengths.
 They too are relatively stable at room temperature however should be kept in the fridge for long term storage.
 They also provide a good way to increase cellular levels of glutathione.

-All forms of glutathione including injections, lotions, capsules and nebulised forms mentioned in this article are available here or alternatively refer the ordering information page to view the various ordering methods available.
+All forms of glutathione mentioned in this article are available online through the members section of this website or alternatively refer the ordering information page to view the various ordering methods available.